 The Villa Balinmanok in Dasol, Pangasinan, Philippines

 The Villa Balinmanok is one of the hidden treasures of Dasol.
-Balinmanok came from the Filipino word "manok" means chicken.
-According to the owners, the place is inhabited by wild chickens before their ancestors found the place.
+The term "Balinmanok" came from the Filipino word "manok," a Filipino word meaning chicken.
+According to the owners, the place was inhabited by wild fowls before their ancestors found the place.

-To go to this place, the best thing to do is to go to the more popular beach, Tambobong.
+To go to this place, the best thing to do is to go to the more popular beach, which is the Tambobong.
 Then, ride a boat that will take you to Villa Balinmanok.

 Visit My Dasol Food Adventure

-This is link talks about my food adventure in Dasol, Pangasinan.
-This will feature the foods from the start of our travel until go home.
-In this link, I'll show you a shrimp same size my palm.
+This link talks about my food adventure in Dasol, Pangasinan.
+This will feature the foods from the start of our travel until we went back home.
+Here, I'll show you a shrimp same size my palm.

 The Beach and Nature

 The sand is not as fine as those of Boracay, but they are also great.
-No small rocks that can hurt your feet will taking a bath in the shallow waters.
+No small rocks that can hurt your feet while taking a bath in the shallow waters.

-The air is very fresh, absolutely, no pollution at all.
+The air is very fresh.
+Absolutely, no pollution at all.
 When you walk away from the beach, away from the entrance, the place is like forest and smells like dried leaves.
-Very refreshing...

 The place is surrounded by giant rock formations, which you can explore as the sides are still shallow waters.
 You only have to wear slippers or swimming shoes as the submerged rocks are sharp.
-While exploring, I was amazed with the wonderful marine life, it's the first time that I saw a big crab resting, and, it's kinda fast when it saw us.
+While exploring, I was amazed by the wonderful marine life.
+It's the first time that I saw a big crab resting.
+When it saw us, I went away.
 I realized that it's much better if I will snorkel in the sides.
-I saw lots of creature like blue fishes, angelfish, and many more.
+I saw lots of creature like blue fishes, angelfish, and

-Overall, the place is quite great, there are only places that you can't swim as sharp-dark rocks are there.
-The nature is really preserved and the rawness of the place is very obvious.
+Overall, the place is quite great.
+There are only places that you can't swim as sharp-dark rocks are there.
+Nature is really preserved.
 It's a must-see place.

 On the right side (facing the beach) is a narrow path.
 This will be a ten-minute walk and ends in another beach front lot.
-In the beach is a ship wreck that is preserved for tourist attraction.
+A few meters from the beach is a ship wreck that is preserved for tourist attraction.
 We don't have much time when we discovered the place.
-But, according to some locals, there are lots of fishes inhibiting the place which tourists can catch for meals.
+But, according to some locals, there are lots of fishes inhabiting the place which tourists can catch for meals.

-According to the owners, the ship is a Chinese Cargo vessels that carries about 600 kilograms of Shabu.
-That time, it's a storm, the officials of the ship accidentally dropped the anchor and the ship was damaged, prompting an immediate evacuation.
+According to the owners, the ship was a Chinese Cargo vessel that carries about 600 kilograms of Shabu.
+That time, it's a storm and the officials of the ship accidentally dropped the anchor.
+The ship was damaged prompting the crew to abandon.

 Near also that place is a sea cucumber yard.
-There, they culture sea cucumbers for business.
+There, they culture the leathery animal for business.

 The owners and personnel of Villa Balinmanok are very accommodating.
-One of the owners, Mr. Ogie welcomed us when we arrived, during our stay, he visited us in our cottage, couple of times, to have a little chit chat.
+One of the owners, Mr. Ogie welcomed us when we arrived.
+During our stay, he used to visit us in our cottage, to have a little chit chat and to know if we needed something.
 By the time we're about to go home, he even bid us goodbye and thanked us for visiting their place.
 After a few hours, we received a message from him asking us if we got home safe and hoped that we will be back.